LTN21 boundary traffic

 Here's a map of the LTN21 perimeter, which is around 6.1km.

-Some residents have reported an increase in traffic on the boundary roads of the LTN, in part as a consequence of the LTN itself.
-My own experience travelling around this part of West Ealing is that while getting from A to B now takes a little longer due to the LTN requiring a trip around part of the perimeter the journey times are, for the most part, reasonable.
+Some residents have reported an increase in traffic on the boundary roads of the LTN, in part as a consequence of the LTN itself, as you might expect.
+My own experience travelling around this part of West Ealing is that while getting from A to B now takes a little longer due to the LTN requiring a trip around part of the perimeter the journey times are, for the most part, reasonable and congestion free.
 Moreso, the longer the trip the less this matters.
 I drove to Sussex over the Easter weekend and the detour around the Ealing LTN represented an additional 1.3km distance to the entire 114km, 90 minute journey.

 Boston Manor Rd/Boston Rd/Lower Boston Rd